Escape Saturday night boredom at escape night - BYU-I Scroll

 “We’re trying to show people that campus is fun and exciting, and the events are just going to get better and better,” Harrison said.

 According to the New York Times, escape rooms originated in Japan, and in the past few years have grown popular in the United States.
-In fact, according to David and Lisa Spira, escape room reviewers interviewed by NYT, the number of escape rooms in the US has grown from 22 in 2014 to about 2,000 in 2018.
+In fact, according to David and Lisa Spira, escape room reviewers interviewed by the New York Times, the number of escape rooms in the US has grown from 22 in 2014 to about 2,000 in 2018.